flutter/news_toolkit/README.md

 	 - subscribeToNewsletter

  - You'll also want to [implement push notifications](TODO) using either FCM or OneSignal and update the UI to support the categories of notifications that you'd like to enable.
+- [Organize and adjust your blocks](#organizing-and-adjusting-blocks) in your content feed and article pages to create a customized look and feel for your app.
  - Finally, [make any adjustments to the ads logic](#updating-ads-placement) to match your organization's requirements.

 ### API Deployment & Versioning